Managing procedure access in Managed Service for Trino

 EXECUTEin the Privileges field to enable calling the procedure.
 If you do not select any privileges, the rule will prohibit any actions with the procedures. -

 - ID: Select catalog IDs.
-You can only select catalogs existing in the cluster.
+You can only select catalogs from those present in the cluster.

 - Name: Select catalog names.
 You can only select catalogs existing in the cluster.